ProteinsWebTeam/iprscan-manager/README.md

 ### Clean

-The `CLEAN` subworkflow deletes obselete data.
+The `CLEAN` subworkflow deletes obsolete data for analyses listed as active `'Y'` in the IprScan database.

 There is one optional argument:
 1. `--analyses` - IDs od analyses to clean (default: all)